Best Putter for Beginners 2025 (Our Top Picks After Testing)

 It features a milled finish along the perimeter of the face, helping the golf club grip the ball’s outer layer to minimize bouncing after impact and create that gentle forward roll that helps from mid-range distances.

-I find that beginners do better on the putting surface with a straight-back stroke, a feature the Rossie S utilizes extremely well with golfers.
+We find that beginners do better on the putting surface with a straight-back stroke, a feature the Rossie S utilizes extremely well with golfers.

 Best Blade Putter for Forgiveness